elopio/docs/source/includes/_transactionAPI.md

 Once this function has been called, `augur.api.DisputeCrowdsourcer.redeem` may be called by users who [Staked](#dispute-stake) on the Dispute Crowdsourcer's Outcome to redeem their Staked REP and collect any [Reporting Fees](#reporting-fee) (in Ether) that they are owed.
 Alternatively, the convenience function `augur.api.DisputeCrowdsourcer.forkAndRedeem` can be called instead of calling both of these functions.

+This transaction will trigger a [ReportingParticipantDisavowed](#ReportingParticipantDisavowed) event if the DisputeCrowdsourcer was forked without any errors.

 This transaction will fail if:

 * The DisputeCrowdsourcer belongs to a Market that is not Forked.